-On December 31, 2020, the Compensation Committee awarded performance-based restricted units to the President and Chief Executive Officer as part of the Succession Plan, (the "CEO Performance Units").
-The performance-based restricted units will vest based on Cumulative Spectrum Proceeds Monetized ("CSPM") metric over a four-year measurement period commencing on June 24, 2020, with 30,049 units vesting if the target CSPM metric is achieved and up to 60,098 vesting if the maximum CSPM metric is achieved.
-In connection with awarding the CEO Performance Units, the Compensation Committee rescinded the previously reported June 2020 award for up to 60,098 performance-based restricted units.
+On December 31, 2020, the Compensation Committee awarded performance-based restricted units to the Company's President and Chief Executive Officer ("CEO") as part of the Succession Plan, (the "CEO Performance Units").
+The performance-based restricted units will vest on a determination date of June 24, 2024 ("Determination Date") (unless sooner triggered by an earlier involuntary termination), based on Cumulative Spectrum Proceeds Monetized ("CSPM") metric over a four-year measurement period commencing on June 24, 2020, with 15,025 units vesting if the minimum CSPM level is achieved, 30,049 units vesting if the target CSPM metric is achieved and up to 60,098 vesting if the maximum CSPM metric is achieved.

-For the three and nine months ended December 31, 2020, the Company recorded \$1,000 and reversed approximately net \$65,000 of stock compensation expense relating to the CEO Performance Units, respectively.
-As of December 31, 2020, there was approximately \$1.1 million of unvested compensation expense for the outstanding performance-based restricted stock units related to the December 31, 2020 CEO Performance Units.
+The Company recorded approximately \$0.1 million of stock compensation expense included in general and administrative expenses reported in the Consolidated Statements of Operations relating to the CEO Performance Units - CSPM for the quarter ended June 30, 2021.
+As of June 30, 2021, there was approximately \$1.0 million of unvested compensation expense for the outstanding performance-based restricted stock units related to the December 31, 2020 CEO Performance Units, which is expected to be recognized over a weighted average period of 3.24 years.